UiPath/Infrastructure/Azure/ReadMe.md

 ## Steps
 1. Fork github repository:
 https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#fork-an-example-repository
-2. Create a folder a navigate to it using a command line tool
+2. Create a folder and navigate to it using a command line tool
 3. Clone the forked github repository to a folder of your choosing:
 ``` cmd
 git clone https://github.com/<github username>/Infrastructure.git
 ```
-4. Change directory to `Setup` and run script `Set-DeploymentConfiguration.ps1` with either -UiPathSolution Robot or -UiPathSolution Orchestrator, depending on what you need:
+4. Change directory to `Setup` and run script `Set-DeploymentConfiguration.ps1` with either `-UiPathSolution Robot` or `-UiPathSolution Orchestrator`, depending on what you need:
 ```powershell
 cd Setup
 ./Set-DeploymentConfiguration.ps1 -UiPathSolution Orchestrator #or Robot